-The School Board may retain legal services with one or more attorneys or law firms to be the Board Attorney(s).
+The School Board may enter into agreements for legal services with one or more attorneys or law firms to be the Board Attorney(s).
 The Board Attorney represents the School Board in its capacity as the governing body for the School District.
+The Board Attorney shall not represent another client if the representation involves a concurrent conflict of interest, unless permitted by the III.
+Rules of Professional Conduct adopted by the III.
+Supreme Court.
 The Board Attorney serves on a retainer or other fee arrangement as determined in advance.
 The attorney will: